nus-apr/auto-code-rover/EXPERIMENT.md

 evaluation on the generated patches.
 The final results of the experiment will be at `/opt/auto-code-rover/experiment/vanilla-lite/final_report.json`.

+### Running experiments multiple times

+When running multiple experiments (sequentially), we recommend using a different `id` in the conf file for each experiment.
+This is because the outputs for an experiment will be created in a directory using `id` as the name.

+If you want to use the same `id` for multiple experiments and overwrite the previous experiment results, you can use the `-f` option of `scripts/run.py`.
+This will remove the previous experiment results with the same `id`.

+### Note on running experiments in parallel

+We do not recommend creating multiple processes running the script `scripts/run.py`.
+This is because different tasks instances may share the same copy of local code base (e.g. `astropy-6938` and `astropy-7746` share the same codebase at `setup_astropy__astropy__1.3`).

+Instead, we support parallelism of experiments in `scripts/run.py` itself.
+Please set the value of `num_processes` in the conf file to control how many tasks can be run in parallel.
+The scripts internally handle the parallelism issue mentioned above.

 ### Changing the conf file

 You can modify the `conf/vanilla-lite.conf` file to set parameters such as model temperature etc.